Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Perturbative control variates and N-body simulations

 \subsubsection{Empirical LPT bispectra}

 We measure LPT bispectra for the three sets of LPT displacements discussed previously.
 Figure~\ref{fig:lptbk} is the Lagrangian analog to Fig.~\ref{fig:ecv}: the ratio of LPT bispectra relative to the $N$-body bispectrum is shown in the left panel, while the right panel shows the corresponding cross-correlation coefficients as a function of $\ksph$.
-As expected from the discussion in \S~\ref{sec:ZAbk}, the tree-level bispectrum in the Zel'dovich approximation differs from the EPT prediction.
-As a result, even at low $\ksph$ the ZA bispectra disagree from the $N$-body bispectra, by up to 40\%.
+As expected from the discussion in \S~\ref{sec:ZAbk}, the tree-level bispectrum in the Zel'dovich approximation differs from the EPT prediction\footnote{{This can be seen from the structure of the second-order perturbations in each case -- \cref{eqn:za2field} for Zeldovich and \cref{eqn:ept2field} for Eulerian PT.
+They differ in coefficients for the `growth' and `tidal' contributions.}} As a result, even at low $\ksph$ the ZA bispectra disagree from the $N$-body bispectra, by up to 40\%.
 Damping the initial conditions only has a mild effect on the resulting spectra.
 Turning to the cross-correlation coefficient between the $N$-body bispectrum and the Zeldovich bispectrum, we observe two interesting trends.
 That the two bispectra disagree at very low $\ksph$ implies that the cross-correlation coefficient does not asymptote to $\rho_{x,c} \to 1$.
 At arbitrarily low-$k$ the Zeldovich bispectrum should not yield as much variance reduction as the EPT bispectrum.
 However, by virtue of including large-scale bulk flows we also observe that for the smallest-scale triangles the cross-correlation coefficient is still on the order of 50\%, whereas the Eulerian bispectra have fully decorrelated.
 While the damped ZA bispectrum is a worse fit to the $N$-body amplitude, we also observe that the cross-correlation coefficient at high-$k$ is slightly larger for the damped simulations.
 At low redshifts, past shell-crossing, the Zeldovich approximation is known to over-predict the displacement of particles compared to the $N$-body result.
-By smoothing the initial conditions, the displacements are slightly smaller in magnitude, and this results in a smaller overshoot and better cross-correlation with the $N$-body bispectrum.
-That the damped ZA bispectrum is more correlated with the $N$-body result is interesting: it points to the possibility of engineering a filtering scale for the linear density field which maximizes the ZA correlation with the $N$-body result, without paying a price in calculating the mean.
+By smoothing the initial conditions, the displacements are slightly smaller in magnitude, and this results in a smaller overshoot and better cross-correlation with the $N$-body bispectrum. {The fact that} the damped ZA bispectrum is more correlated with the $N$-body result is interesting: it points to the possibility of engineering a filtering scale for the linear density field which maximizes the ZA correlation with the $N$-body result, without paying a price in calculating the mean.
 However, this optimization is probably quantitatively minor and we leave the investigation of how to determine the optimal filtering scale to future work.
 Turning to the 2LPT bispectrum, Fig.~\ref{fig:lptbk} shows a better agreement with the $N$-body result, especially for the lowest $k$-binned triangles, but a similarly quick disagreement as $\ksph$ increases.
 The 2LPT result is only 20\% of the $N$-body amplitude for the smallest scales considered.
 Unlike for the Zeldovich approximation, the cross-correlation coefficient between the 2LPT bispectrum and the $N$-body bispectrum asymptotes to 1 at large scales, and decays similarly but with a larger amplitude for all triangles.
 This is attributed to the presence of large-scale displacements, while containing the tree-level bispectrum.
 Quantitatively, the 2LPT bispectrum has $(1-\rho^2)^{-1} \sim 10^4$ for the lowest $\ksph$ bins.
 Since the full 2LPT bispectrum cannot at present be easily computed analytically this also implies, from \cref{eqn:cvN}, that at least $10^4$ 2LPT boxes at similar volume would be needed to ensure a sufficiently precise determination of the mean.